ritua2/BOINCatTACC/user-interface/README.md

 -------

 * Python code must be refreshed manually (as of now), to avoid possible problems
-* Cannot be used for repeating scripts, will change in the future
+* API calls only available when user knows the docker image